Microstrip Impedance Calculator

 Should I use IPC-2141 or Hammerstad-Jensen?

-Use the model your team or fabricator expects for the first pass, then compare the other row.
-IPC-2141 includes copper thickness in the selected equation, while the Hammerstad-Jensen comparison shown here is a zero-thickness reference.
+Use the model your team or fabricator expects for first-pass sizing, then compare the other row.
+IPC-2141 includes copper thickness in the selected equation.
+The Hammerstad-Jensen comparison shown here is a zero-thickness reference.

-The Fabrication Window flags W/H outside roughly 0.1 to 3.0 because compact microstrip equations are less reliable for extreme geometries.
-That warning does not mean the board cannot be built; it means the estimate needs better verification.
+The Fabrication Window flags W/H outside roughly 0.1 to 3.0 because compact microstrip equations are less trustworthy for extreme geometry.
+The warning means the estimate needs stronger verification, not that the board is impossible.

-No. The reference frequency is used for Route delay and electrical-length reporting.
+No. Reference frequency is used for route delay and electrical-length reporting.
 The quasi-static impedance equations do not become a frequency-dependent electromagnetic solver.

 What should I do if target width solve fails?

 The target is outside the width range that the selected stackup and model can reach.
-Change dielectric height, Dk, copper thickness, target impedance, or model, then confirm the geometry with the fabricator.
+Change dielectric height, Dk, copper thickness, target impedance, or model, then ask the fabricator whether the geometry is practical.

 Glossary: